Initial Contacts with the British

 Not everything was to be plain sailing for the EIC.
 To the horror of the company, Charles I granted another Charter to a rival company led by Sir William Courten.
 Even worse for the EIC, this rival resorted to piracy of Mughal vessels and left EIC officials to pick up the pieces.
 The EIC were severely punished after one such incident.
 This competition led to a dimunition in the value of EIC stock and there was serious discussion of withdrawing from the sub-continent altogether.
 It was not until the Charles I had literally lost his head and been replaced by Oliver Cromwell that the EIC saw its reckless competitor's Charter being revoked.
 In fact, Oliver Cromwell ushered in two reforms that would transform and revitalise what had been an ailing EIC.
 First of all in 1654, a treaty was drawn up with Portugal which would allow English ships to have full access to all Portugese ports in Asia.
 This effectively concluded any residual power behind the Treaty of Tordesillas.
 Secondly, Cromwell inaugurated the first permanent joint stock subscription to the EIC.
 This replenished the EIC coffers and would allow it to continue buying Indian commodoties with gold and silver.
 Fortunately for the EIC the restoration of the Crown in England did not compromise the EIC in the eyes of the new king and Charles II was content to preside over what would become a golden age of trade for the EIC.

 Ideally, the EIC would have liked their commercial relationship with the sub-continent to remain just that; commercial.
 However, one of England's age-old rivals appeared on the scene and increasingly began to dabble in Indian politics.
-The French were relative late comers to the Indian sub-continent, and for most of the early part of the eighteenth century, they were more than content to limit their interests to commercial activity.
+The French were relative late comers to the Indian sub-continent, and for most of the early part of the Eighteenth Century, they were more than content to limit their interests to commercial activity.
 Besides, their island bases at Mauritius and Bourbon gave the French East India Company a real competitive advantage over their English rival.
 That all changed with the appointment of Joseph Dupleix in Pondicherry in 1741.
 He would embark on meddling in Indian local affairs to a level unprecendented by any former European power.
 Dupleix was long familiar with the Indian ways of conducting business.
 He had already spent twenty years on the sub-continent as a trading merchant.
 Now, in a position of considerable local power, he embarked on a policy of expanding French power in India at the expense of Britain.
 The war of Austrian Succession gave Dupleix his excuse to summon the French fleet from Mauritius and to capture Madras from the British.
 This set off a chain of events that taught even Dupleix a lesson in how powerful he had actually become.
-The nawab of the Carnatic insisted that Dupleix hand over back Madras to the Carnatic.
+The nawab of the Carnatic insisted that Dupleix hand back Madras to the Carnatic.
 When Dupleix refused, the Nawab sent 10,000 soldiers to forcibly retake it.
 Dupleix could only muster 230 French soldiers and 700 Sepoys.
 However, their superior firepower and discipline allowed them to defeat this huge Indian army.
 The result of this battle was to decisively shift the balance of power to the Europeans.
 In addition, Dupleix had become the effective Nawab of the Carnatic.

 Had Dupleix received more direct support from France, he would almost certainly have been capable of turning India into a French concern.
 Fortunately for the British, the Treaty of Aix-la-Chapelle returned Madras back to the British.
 The French had missed their opportunity to dominate the sub-continent.
 As it was, the person who learnt the most from Dupleix's machinations was a young EIC writer named Robert Clive.